Crypto-TII/CryptographicEstimators/docs/CONTRIBUTING.md

 A = DUMMYEstimator(n=100, excluded_algorithms=[DUMMYAlgorithm1])
 ```

-But it is sometimes desirable that some algorithms are excluded by standard from
+But it is sometimes desirable that some algorithms are excluded by default from
 the estimation process.
-This can be archive by extending the constructor of
+This can be achieved by extending the constructor of
 `DummyEstimator` to:
 ```python
 def __init__(self, n: int, memory_bound=inf, **kwargs):